Lifespark-Technologies/CoCo/README.md

 Our system largely relies on self-reporting to prevent privacy intrusions.
 We believe that making individuals aware of the impact that the epidemic can have on not just themselves, but their families and loved ones, sufficiently incentivizes voluntary participation.
 Comparing various methods of collecting data, and their levels of privacy (Table 1{[8]}), we have come to the conclusion that using an encrypted, multi proxy-server based approach works best to satisfy privacy requirements and constraints for scalability.

-IMPLEMENTATION
+## IMPLEMENTATION
-CONTACT TRACING
+### CONTACT TRACING

 Bluetooth based Proximity Detection
 Bluetooth based contact-tracing works by detecting proximity between cellphones through data broadcast using the Bluetooth communication protocol.
 Since the Bluetooth radio protocol is meant for short-range data transfer, it aligns perfectly with such usage.

 When two phones are in close proximity, they exchange “Contact Event Numbers”, which are randomly generated numbers (tokens) unique to every such occurrence.
 Every phone stores all such tokens.
 In the event that a user reports positive, their tokens are uploaded to a public database.
 Every user’s phone periodically checks against these public tokens and notifies the user if any token in their list matches those of positive cases.
 In this case, the user is advised to test themselves.
 None of these tokens have any personally identifiable information.
 Nor are the health authorities aware of the owners of these tokens, hence testing and self-reporting are the responsibility of  the user.
 This method is very accurate and scalable for person-to-person transmission detection{[8]}.

-GPS
+### GPS
 For methods of transmission besides direct person-to-person infection, we collect GPS location data.
 GPS location has an accuracy of upto 2 meters.
 Anonymized location data from individuals is used to create a map of population movement density.
 This allows for detection of non-human transmission by potentially linking positive cases without contact but with common points on the location trail.
 With such a technique  it is possible to approximately calculate where the fomite-based risk of infection is the highest; i.e, where there may be inanimate objects capable of transmitting infection.
 Based on this data, a risk map of such locations can be traced to show comparative risks of different geographical areas.

 GPS data also enables determination of hyperlocal points of convergence where resources can be directed for testing and containment efforts in case an infection is detected in the neighbourhood.
 A proximity alert is sent to users to avoid travelling to areas where the risk of infection is high.

 All GPS data is anonymized and securely sent to the main server through proxy servers.
-Individual trails will not be public, just their intersections and local hotspots.
+Individual trails will not be public, just their intersections and local hotspots. <GPS data transfer algo to be added soon>

-HEALTH DATA
+### HEALTH DATA
 In addition to location and proximity data, we aim to include a short questionnaire in the process of building the user profile.
 This will comprise demographic{[9]} and health data (Age group, Gender, Pre-existing health conditions etc.) and lifestyle data (Shopping habits, Eating habits, etc).
 Users with high risk of and from the infection will be advised to take precautionary measures.
 Such data for positive cases will also help improve clinical care protocols by revealing co-morbidities, risk-factors and adverse drug interactions.

-REFERENCES
+## REFERENCES
 1) Similarities between COVID-19 and Influenza.
 WHO-int.
 Mar 2020 [Online] Available: https://www.who.int/news-room/q-a-detail/q-a-similarities-and-differences-covid-19-and-influenza

 2) Coronavirus and Acute Respiratory Diseases (COVID-19, SARS-Cov and MERS).
 March 2020 [Online].